Brown Rice (1 Cup, Cooked) and English Indian Chilli and Cottage Cheese (1 Cup)

 Portion Control

-Include healthy fats such as avocado, nuts, or seeds.
-These can also help slow the absorption of carbohydrates.
+Include healthy fats such as avocado or a small handful of nuts like almonds or walnuts.
+These can slow down the absorption of carbohydrates.

 Physical Activity